datastax/dsbulk/manual/settings.md

 #### --codec.unit _&lt;string&gt;_

-This setting applies only to CQL `timestamp` columns, and `USING TIMESTAMP` clauses in queries.
-If the input is a string containing only digits that cannot be parsed using the `codec.timestamp` format, the specified time unit is applied to the parsed value.
+This setting is used in the following situations:

+- When the target column is of CQL `timestamp` type, or when loading data through a `USING TIMESTAMP` clause, or when unloading data from a `writetime()` function call, and if `codec.timestamp` is set to `UNITS_SINCE_EPOCH`, then the time unit specified here is used to convert numeric data to and from temporals.
+For example, if the input is 123 and the time unit specified here is SECONDS, then the input will be interpreted as 123 seconds since `codec.epoch`.
+- When loading, and the target CQL type is numeric, but the input is alphanumeric and represents a temporal literal, the time unit specified here will be used to convert the parsed temporal into a numeric value.
+For example, if the input is `2018-12-10T19:32:45Z` and the time unit specified here is SECONDS, then the parsed temporal will be converted into seconds since `codec.epoch`.

 All `TimeUnit` enum constants are valid choices.

 Default: **"MILLISECONDS"**.